 Baker’s Banana Bread (makes 1 loaf)

 Banana bread is something I had at least once a month growing up.
-A family of four always seems to have excess bananas on hand, you know, those ones in the kitchen that are super black and mushy, so black that no one ever touches them even when new green bananas are bought and sitting next to them.
-Well these are the bananas you want to use for banana bread, and thus we did.
+A family of four always seems to have excess bananas on hand, you know, those ones in the kitchen that are so black and mushy no one ever touches them.
+Well, these are the bananas you want to use for this banana bread!

 - 2 eggs